 These are generally the most important elements of a buy-sell agreement:

 - Tax obligations.
-Share purchases and sales are often taxable, but you can minimize your tax liabilities with careful planning.
-As you draft your buy-sell agreement, you should consult a CPA, who can advise you on clauses you should include to improve your tax situation in the event of a partner buyout.
+Share purchases and sales are often taxable, but careful planning can minimize your tax liabilities.
+As you draft your buy-sell agreement, you should consult a CPA, who can advise you on clauses you should include improving your tax situation in case of a partner buyout.

 How much does a buy-sell agreement cost?

-Although there is no single standard cost for the drafting of a buy-sell agreement, you should expect to pay several thousand dollars in lawyer's fees.
-Your costs will depend primarily on the number of partners included in the agreement, though other factors may affect your costs as well.
+Although there is no standard cost for drafting a buy-sell agreement, you should expect to pay several thousand dollars in lawyer’s fees.
+Your costs will depend primarily on the number of partners included in the agreement, though other factors may also affect your costs.